 Even in your 90s your muscles remain responsive to strength training: 8 weeks of strength training increased strength by an average of 174% in one study.

 It’s never too late to start lifting and always too early to stop.
-While competing with the best of the best in the world may not be realistic anymore after your mid 40s, you can always stay lean and you can likely retain the majority of your muscle mass all the way into your 80s.
+While competing with the best of the best in the world may not be realistic anymore after your mid 40s, you can always stay lean and you can likely retain the majority of your muscle mass all the way into your 80s, especially with hormone replacement therapy.
 Exercise is truly a panacea.
 We evolved to run, hunt, travel, dance, live.
 Give your body what it needs, stay lean and fit, and it will serve you for many decades for a long and muscular life.

 Then get our free mini-course on muscle building, fat loss and strength.